CODY PEAK 50K

 • The 50K starts by taking the JHMR trails across the hillsides.
 Head up the Wildflower trail from the start, connecting to the Tram Line and onto the Lower Face Loop.
 Cross the mountain on Seven Bridges to Saratoga.
 Head up the bike trails to reach the top of the Casper chair lift.
 Fuel up and start your climb up the Holey Moley trail to Casper Ridge Loop.
 Take the Cirque trail to Top of the World and eventually reach the base of Cody Peak from the Rock Springs Loop ridge line.

 Scramble up the rock boulders to the summit and tag your bib at the top.
 Take in the views before descending down and starting the most technical portion of the course.
 You’ll reach a self-assisted aid station along a service road, and then descend down the climber’s trail for ~4.5 miles — an out-of-bounds section with scree and technical terrain.
-Reach the Yurt trail, connect to Hoback trail, and make your way to the Casper aid station (2nd time through).
+Reach the Yurt trail, connect to Hoback trail, and make your way to the Casper aid station (2nd time through) after passing the Lower Face aid station for your second time.

 Leg burner ahead — Start your second climb up Holey Moley and arrive back down to Casper (3rd time through).
 From here, you’ll take a service road to Seven Bridges and run the Lower Faces Loop in reverse to the finish line.